Ephedrine

-Common side effects include trouble sleeping, anxiety, headache, hallucinations, high blood pressure, fast heart rate, loss of appetite, and inability to urinate.
+Common side effects include trouble sleeping, anxiety, headache, hallucinations, high blood pressure, fast heart rate, loss of appetite, and urinary retention.
 Serious side effects include stroke and heart attack.
-While likely safe in pregnancy, its use in this population is poorly studied.
+While probably safe in pregnancy, its use in this population is poorly studied.
 Use during breastfeeding is not recommended.
-Ephedrine works by increasing the activity of the α and β adrenergic receptors.
+Ephedrine works by inducing the release of norepinephrine and hence indirectly activating the α- and β-adrenergic receptors.
+Chemically, ephedrine is a substituted amphetamine and is the (1R,2S)-enantiomer of β-hydroxy-N-methylamphetamine.

 Ephedrine was first isolated in 1885 and came into commercial use in 1926.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 It can normally be found in plants of the Ephedra genus.
-Dietary supplements containing ephedrine are illegal in the United States, with the exception of those used in traditional Chinese medicine, where its presence is noted by má huáng.
+Over-the-counter dietary supplements containing ephedrine are illegal in the United States, with the exception of those used in traditional Chinese medicine, where its presence is noted by má huáng.